notadigit/securekeys/README.md

 # securekeys #

-- Having problems typing secure passwords because the random letters simply don't make sense?
+- Having problems typing secure passwords because the seemingly random letters simply don't make sense?

 - You hate it when people look at your finger movements to snoop your facebook password?